mr23r0/mr23r0.github.io/_posts/2024-02-02-four-4-tions-of-penetration.md

 ### [Selection](#selection)
 I invested about 8-9 days after which I realised that Google Dorks[^2] are not the best way of finding similar products and applications, then I remembered about [Crunchbase](https://crunchbase.com){:target="_blank"} and how helpful it is in finding similar products and applications.<br/>
-I made a list of 12 similar applications and started looking in the [archive logs](https://mr23r0.github.io/uncovering-the-secrets-part-1.html){:target="_blank"} for these applications.
+I made a list of 12 similar applications and started looking in the archive logs[^3] for these applications.

 During the detection process, I found the `email` query parameter in the unsubscribe path and after testing I found that I can change the user email preferences without proper authentication and authorization, therefore I assumed that there is a high possibility of more bugs in the application and I contacted the CTO of the company.